AMD is the leading cause of permanent, irreversible vision loss in older adults. It is more common among White people.

 In current and former smokers, beta-carotene can increase the risk of lung cancer.
-Recently, substitution of beta-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy (1 Treatment reference Age-related macular degeneration (AMD) is the most common cause of irreversible central vision loss in older patients.
+Substitution of beta-carotene with lutein plus zeaxanthin has been shown to have comparable efficacy ( 1 Treatment references Age-related macular degeneration (AMD) is the most common cause of irreversible central vision loss in older patients.
 Dilated funduscopic findings are diagnostic; color photographs, fluorescein... read more ).
 Therefore, such a substitution should be considered in current or former smokers.
+Beta-carotene yellows the skin in some patients.
 The zinc component of these supplements increases risk of hospitalization for genitourinary tract disorders.
-Some patients taking beta-carotene also have yellowing of the skin.
 Reducing cardiovascular risk factors as well as regularly eating foods high in omega-3 fatty acids and dark green leafy vegetables may help slow disease progression; however, recent large trials have not shown that taking supplements of omega-3 fatty acids reduces disease progression.

 In a small subset of patients, thermal laser photocoagulation of neovascularization outside the fovea may prevent severe vision loss.
 Photodynamic therapy, a type of laser treatment, also helps under specific circumstances.
 Corticosteroids (eg, triamcinolone) are sometimes injected intraocularly along with an anti-VEGF drug.
 Other treatments, including transpupillary thermotherapy, subretinal surgery, and macular translocation surgery, are seldom used.